Window Terminology Guide for Homeowners

 Lever Lock A lever handle and lever arm operator available as an option on awning units.

-Low E Glass Low E stands for low emissivity.
-The lower the emissivity the higher the percentage of long-wave radiation blocked thereby improving thermal performance.
-Low E glass is coated with a thin microscopic, virtually invisible, metal or metallic oxide layer.
-The primary function is to reduce the U-value by suppressing radiative heat flow.
+Low-E Glass Low-E stands for low emissivity.
+The lower the emissivity, the higher the percentage of long-wave radiation blocked, thereby improving thermal performance.
+Low-E glass is coated with a thin, microscopic, virtually invisible metal or metallic oxide layer.
+The primary function is to reduce the U-factor by suppressing radiative heat flow.
 A secondary feature is the blocking of short wave radiation to impede heat gain.
-There are two basic types of Low E glass.
-The first, vacuum or sputter coated Low E, is referred to as soft-coat (See Low E II definition).
-The second is pyrolytic Low E, commonly referred to as hard-coat.
-(See pyrolytic definition.)
+There are two basic types of Low-E glass: soft-coat (vacuum or sputter coated, used in insulating glass units) and hard-coat (pyrolytic, which can be used in both insulating and non-insulating applications).

-Low E II Glass A high performance Low E glass, providing the best winter U-value and warmest center glass.
-It offers significant improvement in reducing solar heat gain coefficient values, providing customers one of the coolest summer glass temperatures of all Low E products.
+Low-E II Glass A high performance Low-E glass providing the best winter U-value and warmest center glass temperature.
+It offers significant improvement in reducing solar heat gain coefficient values, providing one of the coolest summer glass temperatures of all Low-E products.
 Additionally, ultraviolet light transmission is greatly reduced.
-The Low E II coated glass products are specifically designed for insulating glass units normally as a second surface coating.
-See Low E and pyrolitic definitions.
+Low-E II coated glass products are specifically designed for insulating glass units, normally applied as a second surface coating.

-Mortise and Tenoning The system by which Marvin assembles authentic divided lite units, a projecting tenon on either the muntins or bars fit snugly into a mortise in either a bar, stile or rail.
+Mortise and Tenoning A joinery system in which a projecting tenon on either the muntins or bars fits snugly into a mortise in either a bar, stile, or rail.
+This is the traditional method for assembling authentic divided lite units.

 Mulling The act of attaching two or more window or door units together.
 The joint is then finished with a mullion center cap or mull trim.

-Mullion The vertical member of a sash, window or door frame between openings in a multiple opening frame.
+Mullion The vertical member of a sash, window, or door frame between openings in a multiple opening frame.
+Common mullion configurations include space mull (units mulled together with a space left between) and stud pocket (units mulled with space for a support member between them).

-Mullion Cover A clad cover for space mull usage on the Clad Magnum Double Hung Replacement System with Panning.
+Mullion Cover A clad cover for space mull usage on replacement window systems with panning.
 It covers a range from 3″ minimum to 10″ maximum.

-Mullion Expander An aluminum extrusion designed specifically for the Clad Magnum Double Hung Replacement System with Panning to allow the existing panning to be expanded to a wider width to accommodate a larger rough opening.
+Mullion Expander An aluminum extrusion designed to allow existing panning to be expanded to a wider width to accommodate a larger rough opening.

-Mullion Reinforcement The 3/8″ mullion reinforcement is designed to be used on wood or clad multiple Casemaster, awning and direct glaze assemblies to improve structural performance.
+Mullion Reinforcement A reinforcement piece designed to be used on multiple casement, awning, and direct glaze assemblies to improve structural performance.

-Multi-Lock Hardware An adjustable lock system used on the French Casemaster to ensure a tight seal of the sash frame components.
+Multi-Lock Hardware An adjustable lock system used on French casement windows to ensure a tight seal of the sash frame components.
 It also provides a secure locking system.

-Multi-Point Locking System A line of standard or optional multiple point locking mechanisms installed on the operative panel(s)/ sash of various Marvin products to enhance security and performance.
+Multi-Point Locking System A line of standard or optional multiple point locking mechanisms installed on the operative panel(s) or sash of various window and door products to enhance security and performance.

-Muntins (or “munt”) A short “bar,” horizontal or vertical, extending from a bar to a stile or rail or another bar.
+Muntins A short bar, horizontal or vertical, extending from a bar to a stile or rail, or to another bar.
+Muntins are the actual bars that create a pattern in the window.

 Nailing Fin A factory installed vinyl strip that is inserted into a kerf in the frame of clad units.
-Nailing fin installation is the standard method used for installing clad units.
+Nailing fin installation is the standard method used for installing clad units in new construction or full-frame replacement applications.

 Non-Keyed Cylinder A handle without a keyed cylinder.
 The door cannot be locked from the exterior.